Last Updated: May 22, 2024

 Early Life

-He was born Ronald N. "Ron" Perlman on April 13, 1950 to Jewish parents in Washington Heights, New York, New York.
+Ron Perlman was born Ronald N. Perlman on April 13, 1950, in Washington Heights, New York City.
+He is the son of Dorothy and Bertram Perlman, and he comes from a Jewish family.
 Even though he was not considered traditionally handsome, Perlman became really popular in high school theater thanks to his height (6-foot-2) and his deep, rolling voice.
-Perlman graduated from George Washington High School in 1967.
+Ron graduated from George Washington High School in 1967.
 He continued mastering the acting craft at Lehman College and later at the University of Minnesota, where he graduated with a master's degree in theater arts in 1973.

 Film and Television Career

-Perlman went on to play thousands of roles in films and TV series.
-His most notable film appearances included "The Name of the Rose" in 1986, 1993's "Romeo is Bleeding," "The Adventures of Huck Finn" in 1993, "Police Academy: Mission to Moscow" (1994), "The Last Supper" (1995), "The Island of Dr. Moreau" in 1996, 1997's "Alien Resurrection" "Enemy at the Gates" (2001), "Blade II" and "Star Trek: Nemesis" (both 2002) and two Stephen King adaptations, "Sleepwalkers" and "Desperation."
-His first leading film role came in 1995 when he played "One" in Jean-Pierre Jeunet and Marc Caro's French-language feature film "The City of Lost Children."
-In 2003, he was cast in a commercial for Stella Artois beer called "Devil's Island" that won a Silver Award at the 2003 British Advertising Awards.
-His next leading film role came in 2004 when he played the title role in the comic book adaptation of "Hellboy."
-Perlman reprised his role as Hellboy in the straight to DVD animated features "Hellboy: Sword of Storms" (2006) and "Hellboy: Blood and Iron" (2007) as well as "Hellboy II: The Golden Army," which was released on July 11, 2008.
+Perlman has gone on to play more than 200 roles in films and TV series.
+His most notable film appearances included 1986's "The Name of the Rose," 1993's "Romeo is Bleeding" and "The Adventures of Huck Finn," 1994's "Police Academy: Mission to Moscow," 1995's "The Last Supper," 1996's "The Island of Dr. Moreau," 1997's "Alien Resurrection," 2001's "Enemy at the Gates," 2002's "Blade II" and "Star Trek: Nemesis," and two Stephen King adaptations, 1992's "Sleepwalkers" and 2006's "Desperation."
+His first leading film role came in 1995 when he played One in Jean-Pierre Jeunet and Marc Caro's French-language feature film "The City of Lost Children."
+In 2003, he was cast in a commercial for Stella Artois beer called "Devil's Island," which won a Silver Award at the 2003 British Advertising Awards.
+Ron's next leading film role came in 2004 when he played the title role in the comic book adaptation of "Hellboy."
+Perlman reprised his role as Hellboy in the straight-to-DVD animated features "Hellboy: Sword of Storms" (2006) and "Hellboy: Blood and Iron" (2007), as well as "Hellboy II: The Golden Army," which was released on July 11, 2008.

 In 2008, Perlman landed his most notable television series role to date when he was cast in FX's "Sons of Anarchy" playing Clay Morrow, the national president of the Sons of Anarchy Motorcycle Club.
-He appeared on the show for 75 episodes from 2008-2013.
-From 2014-2017, Perlman Judge Pernell Harris in Amazon's "Hand of God," a series for which he also served as an executive producer.
-He would also play Wes Chandler in the second and third seasons of "StartUp" in 2017–18.
+He appeared on the show for 75 episodes from 2008 to 2013.
+From 2014 to 2017, Perlman played Judge Pernell Harris in Amazon's "Hand of God," a series for which he also served as an executive producer.
+He also played Wes Chandler in the second and third seasons of "StartUp" from 2017 to 2018.

 Ron Perlman